withastro/docs/WRITING.md

 </PackageManagerTabs>
 ````

+#### Creating your own custom Tabs component variation

 If necessary, you can also create your own custom Tabs component using the base `Tabs.tsx` component.
-To do this, create a new Astro component in the [`src/components/tabs`](https://github.com/withastro/docs/blob/main/src/components/tabs/) directory, e.g. `MyCustomTabs.jsx`.
+To do this, create a new Astro component in the [`src/components/tabs`](https://github.com/withastro/docs/blob/main/src/components/tabs/) directory, e.g. `MyCustomTabs.astro`.
 (Do not use `<Tabs>` directly in a Markdown page.
 Create your own component instead.)

 Inside `MyCustomTabs.jsx`, import the Tabs component and create one `<Tabs>` component.
 Be sure to include the `client:visible` directive and give a unique name to the `sharedStore`.
 Each created Tabs component should have its own `sharedStore` to avoid unrelated tabs changing one another accidentally.